FootFingers/Puca/README.md

 [![](images/pucaVid.PNG)](https://www.youtube.com/watch?v=pTuVGP6S-aw&t=377s)

+## Vial Firmware
+Vial Firmware can be found here: https://github.com/Sleepdealr/vial-qmk

+QMK is currently being merged and will be available in QMK Toolbox

 ## Getting Started
 Assuming you have all of the required parts listed above, you can start the process of building your Púca.